 In the Mid-month Issue…

 And to spell out the price we have to pay for the wonders of the Internet, in our mid-month issue we bring you a fascinating interview with Anja Kovacs of the Internet Democracy Project.
 Anja speaks with Shikha Aleya about the spread of digital surveillance into almost every aspect of our lives, its implications and what we need to do about it.
 On a different note, Smita Vanniyar reviews four dating apps to see how queer they really are and Somindar Kumar translates Ragamalika Karthikeyan’s article about how the Internet ‘rescued’ her.
-The blog rolls include articles about how young Kashmiris are using the Internet to find love in times of conflict and curfews, what happens in a post-truth world, what a feminist Internet could look like, Laura de Reynal’s photos of first-time Web users (text in Hindi), as well as one on wanting monogamy while 1,946 men await the writer’s swipe!
+The blog rolls include articles about how young Kashmiris are using the Internet to find love in times of conflict and curfews, what a feminist Internet could look like, Laura de Reynal’s photos of first-time Web users (text in Hindi), as well as one on wanting monogamy while 1,946 men await the writer’s swipe!